Air Fryer Recipe

 Samosas

-Samosas are a crispy and savoury snack, traditionally deep-fried, but can be made healthier using an air fryer.
+Samosas are a crisp, savoury snack, traditionally deep-fried, though they can be made a little lighter in the air fryer.

 Ingredients